adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.shares.get()` method
 This is a method that can be used in order to retrieve the list of all shares from the `shares` section of an instance of `ConfigGen`, or it can be used in order to retrieve information about a specific share.

-- PARAMETERS: `sharename` (optional)
+- ARGUMENTS: `sharename` (optional)

   - PARAMETER `sharename`: it is a string that contains the name of the share to retrieve information about

 - OUTPUT: in case no parameters are passed, it returns an array with all the share names of the `shares` section; in case `sharename` parameter is passed, it returns a Javascript object like this: `{ "name": "public", "path": "/share/public", "access": ["rw:user1", "ro:user2"] }`